aifenaike/Financial_Inclusion_Prediction_API/README.md

 # Mental_Health_Prediction_API
-A Machine Learning System for predicting depression tendencies from socio-economic factors deployed as a RESTAPI.
+A Machine Learning System for predicting financial inclusion tendencies from socio-economic factors deployed as a *RESTAPI*.